aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getIndent() {#getIndent--}

+<b>@deprecated.</b> Please use the 'indent' property instead.
 Indent level setting will be applied.

 ```javascript
 getIndent() : boolean;